 “The one mere secret to attain[ing] success is to develop perseverance that could potentially be [a] component of your personality or characteristics.
 So to develop perseverance would be to stay powerful, have a positive mindset and overcoming your weakness that you simply are facing adversity which identify your success in life or in business.
 Nonetheless, the strong will only survive to overcome [the] adversity that is inside of you!”

+When we find our fulfillment in the world, we soon discover that it is only temporary.
+Eventually we need more and find ourselves back where we started.
+Things get old, people fail us, accomplishments are forgotten, and the applause fades.
 When we find fulfillment in God, it is complete and permanent.
-Being fulfilled in Christ frees us from craving fulfillment in the things of the world, and instead, releases us to give of ourselves without needing anything in return!
-[Because we know that God will provide all that we need]
+Being fulfilled in Christ frees us from craving fulfillment in the things of this world and, instead, releases us to give of ourselves without needing anything in return … because we know that God will provide all that we need.

 With the adversities that my family (extended family included) are facing right now, it seems like everything is just stacked against us, that it is time to just throw in the towel and call it quits.
 I keep telling my sister, “Don’t give up!
-Things will get better, things will work out for the best, just stay positive!” yet I don’t heed my own advice.
+Things will get better, things will work out for the best, just stay positive,” but if I’m honest, I don’t heed my own advice.
 I cried a river yesterday, was ready to throw in the towel and just give up.

-Today is a different day.
-Today is a new beginning.
-Today is my faith and belief being renewed.
-I have a dear friend working to help with my situation.
-I have done all that I can humanly do, and I am having my conversation with God and I am asking him to forgive me, yet again, for falling victim to the lies and the deceit that the Devil brings on a silver platter.
+Today my faith and belief in God is being renewed.
+I have a dear friend working to help me with my situation.
+I have done all that I can humanly do, and I am having my conversation with God and asking him to forgive me, yet again, for falling and believing the lies and deceit that the devil brings on a silver platter.
 Regardless of how this earthly situation resolves itself, I know that God will provide all that my family needs.

 My belief, my faith – that is what I am allowing to fulfill my soul today.